massimilianogoi/SugaR-NN/README.md

 Idea are implemented, integrated on SugaR:

 ### NN Persisted Self-Learning
-_Boolean, Default: False_
+_Boolean, Default: True_

 - [https://github.com/Kellykinyama12/Stockfish] (montecarlo by Kelly Kinyama) only when true.
 This creates three files for machine learning purposes:
 SugaR-NN implements a persistent learning algorithm by Kelly kyniama and Andrea Manzo.
 Reads and creates the following file types:

-pawngame.bin with the learning when there are max a total of 2 pieces for white and black experience.bin with the learning for opening variation of max 16 moves (8 half-moves) and a total of at least 7 pieces (no pawns) for white and black positions with max 6 pieces (no pawns) for white and black One or many .bin files, each one associated to a single position biunivocally associated to the (technically, hashKey), in an opening variation of max 8 moves (16 half-moves) and a total of at least 7 pieces (no pawns) for white and black.
+- pawngame.bin with the learning when there are max a total of 2 pieces for white and black
+- experience.bin with the learning for
+  - opening variation of max 16 moves (8 half-moves) and a total of at least 7 pieces (no pawns) for white and black
+  - positions with max 6 pieces (no pawns) for white and black
+- One or many .bin files, each one associated to a single position biunivocally associated to the (technically, hashKey), in an opening variation of max 8 moves (16 half-moves) and a total of at least 7 pieces (no pawns) for white and black.
 This position is also in the experience.bin.
 So, these files are to speed the load in memory.

 Every .bin file is so a collection of one or more positions stored with the following format (similar to in memory Stockfish Transposition Table):

-best move
+- _best move_
-board signature (hash key)
+- _board signature (hash key)_
-best move depth
-best move score
+- _best move depth_
+- _best move score_

 At the engine loading, there is an automatic merge to pawn.bin and experience.bin files, if we put the other ones, based on the following convention:

-<fileType><qualityIndex>.bin
+&lt;fileType&gt;&lt;qualityIndex&gt;.bin

 where

-fileType="experience"/"bin"
+- _fileType=&quot;experience&quot;/&quot;bin&quot;_
-qualityIndex , an integer, incrementally from 0 on based on the file's quality assigned by the user (0 best quality and so on)
+- _qualityIndex_ , an integer, incrementally from 0 on based on the file&#39;s quality assigned by the user (0 best quality and so on)

 The opening files can be simply copied and, in case of conflict/same name, the user must choice the one to use.

 N.B.